keboola/python-component/README.md

 Data is exchanged via `stdout` or `stderr`.

+- Sync actions need to be registered in the Developer Portal first.

+**Following are handled by the decorator automatically**

 - All success responses have to output valid JSON string.
 Meaning nothing can log into the stdout during the action execution
 - For success action the output needs to be always `{"status":"success"}` in stdout.
-- Sync actions need to be registered in the Developer Portal first.

 ## Framework Support